sagnera/tTF_paper_2020/README.md

 # tTF_paper_2020

-scRNAseq analysis of Sagner et al. 2020
+This website contains the script for the scRNAseq analysis of Sagner et al. 2020.

 For analysis of spinal cord scRNAseq data, the m_neural.rds file from Delile et al. 2019 was used.
 The file was generated as described in https://github.com/juliendelile/MouseSpinalCordAtlas.